-This post was also published in 2012 and is the third most read environmental post on ThumbWind.
-To me, the Microplastic in the Great Lakes development is disheartening but so evident with plastic debris commonly washing up on our beach.
+Editor Note: This post was also published in 2012 and is the third most-read environmental post on ThumbWind.
+Microplastic in the Great Lakes development is disheartening development, but so evident with plastic debris commonly washing up on our beach.
 This is a featured article in the Our Water, Our Life Series.
+We updated the article with some recent developments.

-The next time you brush your teeth or wash your face you may be contributing to adding plastic into the Great Lakes.
-The New York Times is reporting that microplastics are now identified as a serious threat to the Great Lakes ecosystem.
-As of now, there is no way to stop the plastic contamination from products with microplastics from entering the watershed.
+The next time you brush your teeth or wash your face, you may be contributing to adding plastic into the Great Lakes.
+The New York Times reports that microplastics are now identified as a serious threat to the Great Lakes ecosystem.
+There is no way to stop the plastic contamination from products with microplastics from entering the watershed.

 The Great Lakes are now a Plastic Soup

-In a 2012 study was conducted by the 5 Gyres Institute headed by Dr. Sherri Mason SUNY College at Fredonia New York.
-Water samples in July 2012 were taken in the Lakes Superior, Huron, Erie and Ontario and showed an average abundance was approximately 43,000 microplastic particles/km2.
-One sample taken downstream from two major cities in Lake Erie, contained over 466,000 particles/km2, greater than all other sample areas combined.
-Samples taken in Lake Huron just north of Port Austin, Michigan showed a microplastic contamination range between 10,000 and 20,000 microplastic particles/km2.
+A 2012 study was conducted by the 5 Gyres Institute headed by Dr. Sherri Mason SUNY College at Fredonia, New York.
+Water samples in July 2012 were taken in the Lakes Superior, Huron, Erie, and Ontario and showed an average abundance was approximately 43,000 microplastic particles/km2.
+One sample taken downstream from two major cities in Lake Erie contained over 466,000 particles/km2, greater than all other sample areas combined.
+Samples taken in Lake Huron just north of Port Austin, Michigan, showed a microplastic contamination range between 10,000 and 20,000 microplastic particles/km2.
 This was the first study to analyze the impact of plastic contamination of the Great Lakes.
-The surprise is that concentrations of plastic contamination exceed data collected in the Great Pacific Garbage Patch
+The surprise is that concentrations of plastic contamination exceed data collected in the Great Pacific Garbage Patch.

 Detrimental Effect on Humans Unknown but Likely